praneethsrivatsa/Blockchain/README.md

 5) How the verifiability of the blockchain is being attained?
 Ans: The data stored in each block is copied to/distributed among millions of other storage units.
-So if any data is changed in anyone storage, the data can be verified by comparing it with other millions of copies that exist.
+So if any data is changed in anyone storage, the data can be verified by comparing it with other millions of copies that exist